fatimahitawala/DevOps_Networking/README.md

 Physical Layer 1st: The deployment reaches the VM via its NIC, completing the pipeline and delivering the Python application to the server.

+### Same Example using  TCP/IP Model which 4 layer and most commmonly used nowadays.
+#### TCP/IP Model

+Application Layer: This is a combination of original Application layer along with Presentation and Session Layer.
+When CI/CD pipeline triggers via HTTP/HTTPS, Webhook is secruly sent to a external service and SSH is used for deployment.
+Python app logic and metadata handled here.

+Transport Layer: TCP ensures reliable delivery of data ( eg artifacts and logs).
+Port like SSH (22) and HTTPS (443) are validated.
+Handles retransmissions and error correction.

+Internet Layer: GitLab Runner routes traffic using IP addresses.
+Subnetting, routing tables, and NAT may be involved.
+Ensures packets reach the correct VM or cloud endpoint.

+Network Access Layer: This is a Combination of Data link Layer and Physical Layer.
+MAC address resolution and VLAN checks (especially in self-hosted runners) NIC status and physical connectivity to VM.
+Diagnosing low-level network issues.